ucb-ist-eas/ucb-ldap/README.md

-#UC Berkeley LDAP
+# UC Berkeley LDAP

 UCB::LDAP is a wrapper module around Net::LDAP intended to simplify searching the UC Berkeley LDAP directory: http://directory.berkeley.edu

-##Introduction to LDAP
+## Introduction to LDAP
 If you are blissfully ignorant of LDAP, you should familiarize yourself with some of the basics.
 Here is a great online resource: http://www.zytrax.com/books/ldap

-The RDoc for the ruby-net-ldap Gem (http://rubyfurnace.com/docs/ruby-net-ldap-0.0.4/classes/Net/LDAP.html) also has a good introduction to LDAP.
+The RDoc for the ruby-net-ldap Gem (http://rubyfurnace.com/docs/ruby-net-ldap-0.16.1/classes/Net/LDAP.html) also has a good introduction to LDAP.

-##Examples
+## Upgrading To Version 3

+Version 3 and higher of this gem support changes made to LDAP in 2017 [as described here.](https://calnetweb.berkeley.edu/calnet-technologists/ldap-directory-service/ldap-simplification-and-standardization) This involved a substantial reduction of data that had been available in older versions.

+To upgrade, point your Gemfile to the latest version of ucb-ldap, run your test suite and look for deprecation warnings.
+All of the methods that wrapped deprecated LDAP attributes are still in place, but they will emit warnings and will be remove in version 4.

+Most of the `Person` attributes are still in place, but the following classes have been deprecated completely:

+  * `Address`
+  * `JobAppointment`
+  * `Namespace`
+  * `Service`
+  * `StudentTerm`

+If you need access to any data that used to be in these modules, check with other campus resources (e.g. HCM)

+## Examples

-###General Search
+### General Search

 Search the directory specifying tree base and filter, getting back generic `UCB::LDAP::Entry` instances: